 Sustainable systems and practices

-Overtime, FRIDA has gathered a lot of knowledge and experience that is hasn’t been always easy to document, share and implemented in each grantmaking cycle when staff members who hold this process transition out of FRIDA.
+Overtime, FRIDA has gathered a lot of knowledge and experience that hasn’t been always easy to document, share and implemented in each grantmaking cycle when staff members who hold this process transition out of FRIDA.
 It is a long and overwhelming process for all this knowledge and history to be collectivized and shared from one staff member to another.
-All the pieces of information that sustain this model are important to share and build into holistic practices that is easy to replicate in each cycle.
+All the pieces of information that sustain this model are important to share and build into holistic practices that are easy to replicate in each cycle.
 FRIDA commits to a participatory model that is curious, ever-evolving and adaptive to the young feminist community’s needs.
 This commitment also implies that we need to evaluate and strengthen our internal capacity to practice the principles behind our participatory model.
-FRIDA seeks to listen inward while being attentive also to movement needs, so that we can remodel our systems internally to sustain this practice for the long haul
+FRIDA seeks to listen inward while being attentive also to movement needs, so that we can remodel our systems internally to sustain this practice for the long haul.